 - 4.1.59 The European breeding distribution of Sandwich Tern Sterna sandvicensis stretches from northwest Europe from western France to the Baltic as well as scattered traditional localities around the coasts of the northern Mediterranean, Black and Caspian Seas. - 4.1.60 The GB population of breeding Sandwich Tern is estimated at 11,000 pairs (Ratcliffe 2004a) which represents 14.9% of the biogeographic population (74,000; Ratcliffe 2004a).
 Of the GB population, 72.1% (7,932 pairs; Stroud et al. 2016) occur within SPA sites for which the species is a qualifying feature.
 The species is not considered a species of European conservation concern but is an Amber listed Bird of Conservation Concern in the UK due to a moderate decline in the UK breeding population size (>25% but <50%) over 25 years. - 4.1.61 British colonies of Sandwich Tern are very scattered and generally confined to coastal shingle beaches, sand dunes and offshore islets.
-In a few areas, small islets in coastal freshwater bodies are used. - 4.1.62 As only a few colonies exist each year this tern is highly vulnerable to anthropogenic disturbance and is known to abandon eggs en masse.
-The species has also suffered declines as a result of egging and hunting which are locally significant in some areas of its range (BirdLife International 2012). - 4.1.63 The Climatic Atlas predicts a westerly and northerly distribution of the breeding Sandwich tern in the UK with virtual absence from the south and eastern coasts of England at and beyond the end of the 21st century.
-By 2050, under a medium emissions scenario, numbers of autumn passage Sandwich Tern within SPA sites are anticipated by CHAINSPAN, with poor confidence, to increase by up to 25%. - 4.1.64 Chichester and Langstone Harbours and Southampton Water are not currently maintaining internationally important numbers of Sandwich Tern (over 1,700 individuals), with the greatest number recorded over the last ten years in 2011,102 individuals in Chichester Harbour.
+In a few areas, small islets in coastal freshwater bodies are used.
+As only a few colonies exist each year this tern is highly vulnerable to anthropogenic disturbance and is known to abandon eggs en masse.
+The species has also suffered declines as a result of egging and hunting which are locally significant in some areas of its range (BirdLife International 2012). - 4.1.62 The Climatic Atlas predicts a westerly and northerly distribution of the breeding Sandwich tern in the UK with virtual absence from the south and eastern coasts of England at and beyond the end of the 21st century.
+By 2050, under a medium emissions scenario, numbers of autumn passage Sandwich Tern within SPA sites are anticipated by CHAINSPAN, with poor confidence, to increase by up to 25%. - 4.1.63 Chichester Harbour did not meet internationally important population levels for Sandwich Tern (1,700 individuals) in the WeBS counts for 2014 to 2019, the peak count being 54 in 2018, with none recorded in Langstone Harbour.
+Southampton Water did not meet internationally important population levels during 2014 to 2019 either, with a peak count of 24 Sandwich Tern in 2016.